thuytrinht4/airbnb-listing-analysis/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the [to be written](link-to-my-first-medium-blog-post).
+The main findings of the code can be found at the [link-to-my-first-medium-blog-post](to-be-written).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>